Why I wrote this article

 The easiest thing you’ve got to do in order to be sure about where to put your survey is by giving a look in your Google Analytics account.
 Seek for pages with high Exit or Bounce Rate; Period.

-Surveys can give you some good insight about what you’re doing wrong (or right), but you should really use them as an opportunity to come closer with the users.
+Whether you own a single-vendor, a multi store ecommerce platform, or any other eCommerce platform you should conduct surveys as they can give you some good insight about what you’re doing wrong (or right), but you should really use them as an opportunity to come closer with the users.
 There are a lot of great tools out there that you can use, such as Qualaroo and a new promising player, called Survicate.
 Instead of just asking questions, you can create question flows depending on the answers you get.
 It’s vital to empower you relationship with your potential customers in order to bring them one step closer to conversion.

 When it comes to post-purchase surveys, I found that one of the best ways to ask people about their shopping experience is on their order confirmation page.
 The customer has already made his purchase, so the survey will not distract him/her.
 The same mindset applies on the receipt email.
 Many eCommerce stores include their surveys in their newsletter campaigns.
 If you’re asking me about what I think as the best strategy, I’ll answer that newsletters tend to have a much lower open rate than receipt emails.